Now Reading

 Now you know Which of the following statements about federal student loans is.
 But along with the fixed interest rate, you will get big flexibility like a grace period.
 This grace period depends on your financial need certificates.
 And when your federal student loans are subsidized or directly unsubsidized, you will get options like a six-month grace period.

 For the subsidized loans, the government is going to pay your interest.
 And for the unsubsidized, your repayment options are going to open after the grace period.
-But for the unsubsidized loan, your total interest is remaining in the same position as you are taking the grace period.
+But for the unsubsidized loan, your total interest remains in the same position as you are taking the grace period.

 Wrapping It Up:

-Now you know the fixed interest options are the correct answer for the question regarding which of the following statements about federal student loans is true?.
+Now you know the fixed interest options are the correct answer to the question regarding which of the following statements about federal student loans is true.
 Are you interested in applying for educational loans to pursue your higher studies?
 Do not forget to share your opinion in the comment sections.

 Read Also: